liorgreenb/webpack.js.org/src/content/configuration/other-options.md

 `boolean`

 Fail out on the first error instead of tolerating it.
+By

-By default webpack will log these errors in red in the terminal, as well as the browser console when using HMR, but continue bundling.
+webpack will log these errors in red in the terminal, as well as the browser console when using HMR, but continue bundling.
 To enable it:

 ```js
 module.exports = {